-If urgent, you can fax the first authority application to us on 1300 093 177 Monday to Friday during operating hours from 8 am to 5 pm AEST.
+If urgent, you can fax the first authority application to us on 1300 093 177.
+Our operating hours are Monday to Friday from 8 am to 5 pm AEST.
 Then the PBS Complex Drugs Programs Team will call you.

-To make continuing applications for treatment with aflibercept and ranibizumab call the PBS Complex Drugs Programs enquiry line.
+To apply for continuing PBS subsidised treatment with aflibercept, dexamethasone and ranibizumab call the PBS Complex Drugs Programs enquiry line.

 Call the PBS Complex Drugs Programs enquiry line for more information.